bfh/moodle-tiny_multilang2/README.md

 and the `dir` attribute annotates whether this is a left to right language or vice versa.

-When loading a text, both annotations are read and translated into marked language tags in the WYSIWYG mode, if the setting `fallbackspantag` is enabled.
-Otherwise, the Moodle default span tags are ignored.
+When loading a text, both annotations are read and translated into marked language tags in the WYSIWYG mode.
 If mixed annotations are used in the text, these are preserved upon saving.

 ### Possible languages options